 What to Expect

-You should come to the program with an open-mind, eager for new experiences, and dedicated to tackling the serious issues that face India.
+You should come to the program with an open mind, eager for new experiences, and dedicated to better understanding the serious issues that face India.
 Participants must be physically fit, eager to hike with a backpack, and prepared to go without many of the comforts of life at home.
 Living conditions are often primitive.
 Those with a history of altitude sensitivity should not apply.

 Putney organizes escorted international flights.
 Please consult us for fares.

-Learn about last year’s program by reading the 2012 Global Awareness in Action India Blog.
+Learn about this program by reading the 2013 Global Awareness in Action India Blog.

-This program begins at Newark International Airport in Newark, New Jersey and ends at Yale University in New Haven, Connecticut.
+This program begins and ends at Newark International Airport in Newark, New Jersey.

 Departure • Meet your group to travel to India.
 The group flight departs from Newark International Airport, where you meet one of your leaders and depart as a group to New Delhi.

-New Delhi • Begin with a few days in New Delhi, where our home is a small hotel in the center of this high-energy city.
-Spend two days getting settled, learning about Indian culture and history, and resting after the long flight.
+New Delhi • Begin with a few days in New Delhi, where our home is a small hotel near the center of this high-energy city.
+Spend two days getting settled, completing a program orientation, learning about Indian culture and history, and resting after the long flight.
 Visit some of the city’s principal sights, where you can buy attractive, comfortable, and culturally appropriate Indian clothing.

 Leh • Fly to Leh and travel to our base at a school with boarding facilities in a nearby village.
-From here, get to know the issues of conservation and resource development that affect the area.
-Meet with students, activists, government officials, and members of local cooperatives as you begin to understand the challenges and innovations of the region.
+Meet with students at the school to identify key issues that will frame your work in India.
+Generate questions to explore further through interviews and discuss in focus groups in the coming weeks.
+Meet with local leadership, activists, members of local cooperatives, and other community stakeholders as you begin to understand the challenges and innovations of the region.

-Trekking in the Himalayas • From Leh, make a six-day trek through the exquisite Himalaya mountains.
+Trekking in the Himalayas • From Leh, make an eight-day trek through the exquisite Himalaya mountains.
 We stay in guest houses and monasteries situated in the hill towns and also have the opportunity to live life as locals do by pairing up with a fellow student to spend a few days in village homes.
+Return from the trek and reconvene at the school to share your experiences and reflections in a forum held with your Ladakhi peers and other community members.

-New Delhi • We fly back to Delhi.
-Spend two days visiting Delhi’s old city, where we work with an organization to help the poorest inhabitants of Delhi’s slums, visit local artisan markets, and see more traditional sites and monuments.
+New Delhi • We fly back to New Delhi.
+Spend two days visiting New Delhi’s old city, where we work with an organization to help the poorest inhabitants of New Delhi’s slums, visit local artisan markets, and see more traditional sites and monuments.

 Agra • Spend our final night in Agra, with time to visit the Taj Mahal and Fatehpur Sikri.